FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Graphic_elements/Lines/multilines_total_H02.md

    5. `linewidth`:
      - Line width
      - **Type:scalar `float`**
      - Usable value range 0.0 to 0.5
+     - If the angle of the lines is not horizontal, then the lines move closer together, because additional lines on the top or bottom edge of the frame fill the vacant areas.
+       When changing angles, the ratio of the line width to the width of the background in between remains approximately constant.
+       As a result, if the angle parameter is other than 0°, the line width becomes narrower than the set value.
+     - A set edge softness increases the line width.
      - Examples (horizontal lines without edge softness):
        0.000:  Line width 0 pixels
        0.005: Line width 1% of the frame hight
        0.500: Line width over the entire frame height
-     - If the angle of the lines is not horizontal, then the lines move closer together,
-       because additional lines on the top or bottom edge of the frame fill the vacant areas.
-       The ratio of the line width to the width of the intervening background remains approximately constant.
-       As a result, the line width becomes narrower than the set value.
-     - A set edge softness increases the line width.

 ---